fatedier/frp/README.md

 ### Authentication

-Since v0.10.0, you only need to set `token` in frps.ini and frpc.ini.
+`token` in frps.ini and frpc.ini should be same.

 ### Encryption and Compression